viky-ai/website/doc/how-to/import-export-entities/index.md

 * line 1 is the mandatory CSV header.
 * line 2 has only one term: `Paris` without any language.
 Since the `auto solution` is disabled, the `solution` column is used.
 The term is neither case sensitive nor accent sensitive so both columns have the value false.
-* line 3 has two terms: `London` with the english language and `Londres` with the french language.
+* line 3 has two terms: `London` with the English language and `Londres` with the French language.
 Since the `auto solution` is disabled, the `solution` column is used.
 The terms are neither case sensitive nor accent sensitive so both columns have the value false.
-* line 4 has three terms: `北京市` with the chinese language, `Beijing` without any language and `Pékin` with the french language.
+* line 4 has three terms: `北京市` with the chinese language, `Beijing` without any language and `Pékin` with the French language.
 Since the `auto solution` is disabled, the `solution` column is used.
 The terms are not case sensitive so the `Case Sensitive` column has the value false but the terms are accent sensitive, so the `Accent Sensitive` column has the value true.

 In this example, every solution is a JSON object enclosed inside double quotes.
 It is composed of three fields, a city which describe what the term is about and additional information in the form of GPS latitude and longitude.